 How to Play:

 Learners take turns rolling the dice on the Spelling Game Board.
 Then they write the spelling of the word the dice falls on.
-AAC users can type the spelling on their AAC systems.
+Communicators can type the spelling on their AAC systems.

 Spelling is a significant component of literacy.
 It involves making connections between individual letters and sounds.
 Knowledge of spelling is essential to reading, writing, and comprehension skills.